Ken Ford 1938 - 2016

 Ken Ford died in September 2016, aged 78, after a lengthy illness, by which time audience numbers had dropped off once more.
 However, Hulljazz soldiered on under a new team of long-time volunteer supporters, with audiences slowly building again until the Corona virus pandemic struck, closing venues and put live music on indefinite hold from March 2020.

 The move to Step 4 of Covid restrictions in July 2021 permitted a gradual re-awakening of cultural and entertainment events in Hull and across the U.K., but yet another change of management at the Goodfellowship has left Hulljazz once more seeking a new home.
-We are currently using either the Springhead in Anlaby or the William Gemmell on Anlaby Road while continuing to look for that perfect location which suits musicians, audiences and promoters, and gives hope for a continuation of quality live jazz performance in Hull for the forseeable future. - Dave Ellis September 2021
+We are currently using the William Gemmell on Anlaby Road while continuing to look for that perfect location which suits musicians, audiences and promoters, and gives hope for a continuation of quality live jazz performance in Hull for the forseeable future. - Dave Ellis September 2021